FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

    :width: 6in

 .. centered:: Figure 8.19‑4 Open Protocol Function Codes

+The dexterous hand action control commands are 0x31-0x36, described as follows:

+- ① 0x31 is the dexterous hand initialization function code.
+The specific implementation is determined by the actual condition of the dexterous hand.
+- ② 0x32-0x34 are function codes for sending dexterous hand control parameters, corresponding to position control parameters, speed control parameters, and torque control parameters respectively, used to set the motion target values for each joint.
+- ③ 0x35 is the grip motion trigger function code.
+Dexterous hand motion control generally has two modes: one where motion is executed immediately after writing to the position register; the other where motion starts only after writing a specific value to the action trigger register after writing to the position register.
+Whether to enable this trigger function is determined by the actual condition of the dexterous hand.
+- ④ 0x36 is the multi-axis synchronous motion function code.
+Whether multi-axis synchronous motion is supported is determined by the actual condition of the dexterous hand.
+If supported, it is used to achieve coordinated planning of multiple finger joints in time, starting simultaneously and reaching their respective target positions/speeds at the same time.
+If not supported, each axis is controlled sequentially through single-axis control commands to achieve a similar coordinated effect.

+The dexterous hand status query commands are 0xA0-0xA6, described as follows:

+- ⑤ 0xA0 is the function code for reading single-axis running status, used to query the current motion status and grip status information of a specified joint.
+- ⑥ 0xA2 is the function code for reading initialization status, used to query the initialization completion status and system readiness of the dexterous hand.
+The specific implementation is determined by the actual condition of the dexterous hand.
+- ⑦ 0xA3-0xA5 are function codes for reading dexterous hand real-time status parameters, corresponding to the current actual position, current actual speed, and current actual torque respectively, used for closed-loop control and status monitoring.
+- ⑧ 0xA6 is the function code for reading dexterous hand alarm information, used to obtain the underlying fault codes and alarm status of the dexterous hand, facilitating abnormal diagnosis and protection handling.

 .. note:: The dexterous hand must support reading the running status related function codes to facilitate querying the motion status.